Joe Rothwell: Oxford United

 On 12 July 2016, Rothwell joined Oxford on a two-year deal after turning down the offer of a new contract at Manchester United.
 He scored the first senior goal of his career in an FA Cup second-round replay against Macclesfield Town on 13 December 2016, a game which Oxford won 3–0.
 His first league goal came in a 5–1 win over Bury on 28 March 2017.

 Blackburn Rovers

 On 22 June 2018, Rothwell joined Blackburn Rovers for an undisclosed fee.
 He signed a three-year deal.

-At the end of the 2021–22 season it was announced that Rothwell would be leaving the club upon the expiration of his contract.
+At the end of the 2021–22 season it was announced that Rothwell would be leaving the club upon the expiry of his contract.

 AFC Bournemouth

 On 25 June 2022, Rothwell joined Premier League club AFC Bournemouth on a free transfer, signing a four-year contract.

+Southampton (loan)

+On 15 January 2024, Rothwell joined Southampton on loan for the remainder of the 2023–24 season.
+Five days later, he made his first appearance for the club in a 1–3 victory against Swansea City, replacing Stuart Armstrong in the 76th minute.
+He scored his first two goals on 10 February 2024 for the club in a 5–3 victory against Huddersfield Town.
+Rothwell later received the Sky Bet Championship Goal of the Month for February for his first goal in that game.
+He was part of the team that earned promotion to the Premier League via the play-offs.

+Leeds United (loan)

+On 11 July 2024, Rothwell was transferred to EFL Championship side Leeds United in a season-long loan deal, helping gain promotion to the Premier League.

+Rangers

+On 2 July 2025, Rothwell joined Scottish Premiership side Rangers, signing a three-year contract.
+On 22 July 2025, he made his debut for Rangers in a UEFA Champions League qualifier against Panathinaikos at Ibrox Stadium.

 International career

-Rothwell has represented England at under-16, under-17, under-19, and under-20 levels.
+Rothwell has represented England's national youth teams.
+He played at under-16, under-17, under-19, and under-20 levels.